37Rb/godot-overhead-car-2d/README.md

 ```

 There are a bunch of export variables available in the inspector and can be used to control the car dynamics.

+## Installtion

+The plan is to make it available on the [Godot Asset Library](https://godotengine.org/asset-library/asset) but I ran into an issue getting it to work that way.
+In the mean time you can just copy the script into your project as a work around.